eziodeyk/OR-ML-survey/README.md

 * imitation learning.
 * status encoding:  one side of nodes represent the constraints in MILP; the other side of nodes refer to the variables in MILP; edges connect constraints to  conresponding variables.
 * policy parameterization: ***in the form of two interleaved half-convolutions*** --> two successive passes, one from constraints to variables and the other in the opposite direction.
-* prenorm layer: un-nonmalized convolutions lead to the ***weight initialization issue*** --> parameters are ***initialized with respectively the emperical mean and standard deviation of x on the training dataset, and fixed once and for all before the actual training***.
+* prenorm layer: un-normalized convolutions lead to the ***weight initialization issue*** --> parameters are ***initialized with respectively the emperical mean and standard deviation of x on the training dataset, and fixed once and for all before the actual training***.

 **performance**:

 #### Reinforcement Learning for Integer Programming: Learning to Cut.
 Yunhao Tang et al. 2020.
 ICML.
 Branching and Cut.
-> no work on focusing on pure selection of (Gomory) cuts has appeared in the literature.
+> no work focusing on pure selection of (Gomory) cuts has appeared in the literature.

 **Contributions**:
 * Efficient MDP formulation.